MrymZakani/ADA/README.md

 # Contributions
 - Maryam: Cleaning "countries" information in dataset.
 Draw statistics from the importation balances.
-Narrative of data story.
+Designing the visualizations for data story.
+Provide content for graphs and map visualization.
 Collaboration in page development.
 Merging of last version of page.
 - Valentine: Cleaning "categories" information in dataset.
 Find additional related datasets.
+Narrative of data story.
 Collaboration in page development.
 Network graphs.
 Interactive map visualization.
 - Paola: Find additional related datasets.
 Exploration of time-evolution of local consumption with openfood dataset.
 Most important categories by country in EU.
 Final presentation.